-Some exams will have a portion of the credit earned through assignments posted in and submitted through Brightspace.
-In some cases, these assignments will need to be submitted before the exam is taken.
+Some exams may have a portion of the credit earned through assignments posted in the assignments section of Brightspace.
 Information about these assignments will be posted in Brightspace prior to the exam, so make sure to check the course Brightspace site regularly.